Forest Practices in British Columbia

 Forest thinning, salvage logging and “fuel reduction”

 “Management” of forests is touted as the answer to recent increases in wildfires but is it just an excuse to log?
 Forest management approaches promoted as “resilience,” “restoration,” “fuel reduction,” and “forest health” often degrade natural systems and reduce carbon stocks.
-Due to this narrative governments, some industrial forestry-aligned academics and logging companies are advocating for the scaling up of active management activities in response to recent wildfires.
+Due to this narrative governments, some industrial forestry-aligned academics and logging companies are advocating for the scaling up of “active management activities” in response to recent wildfires which is worsening already bad forest practices.

 Forest thinning